edponce/thesis_template/README.md

           **chapters/** named **chapter-#.tex** and add the corresponding `\input` commands to include those files.
     1. **Bibliography` section**
-        - `\makeBibliography` - mandatory, create bibliography page
+        - `\makeBibliography` - mandatory, create bibliography page.
         - `\bibliographystyle{...}` - sets the bibliography style.
 For example, *APA* and *IEEE Transactions*.
         - `\bibliography{utk-refs}` - mandatory, uses the references found in